SaeedBaig/Wingredient/wingredient/issues.md

 ## Warnings
 * give the user a red warning if they are missing 5 ingredients or more
+* Orange if they are missing three
-* yellow warning if they are mi
+* yellow warning if they are missing any ingredients